Kewal89/gitdiff/SOLUTION.md

 ...

-## 5. Known Limitations
+## 5. Known Limitations (Time Constraints)
-1. Error Handling at Backend as well as Frontend is missing.
+1. Error Handling at Backend as well as Frontend is missing due to the time limit and can be impletemented to enhance user experience.
-2. Invalid Commit ID or any invalid data is not yet parsed at backend.
+2. Invalid Commit ID or any invalid data is not yet parsed at backend which can Internal Server Error whcih neeeds to be handled.
 3. Only test cases are present for  `<Difference />` Component due to time limit.
 4. Support is limited to Added or Modified Files.
 Removed, Empty and assets (svg, png etc) are unsupported.
-5. GitHub REST API Rate Limits can cause white page issue.
+5. GitHub REST API Rate Limits can cause white page issue due to GitHub Standard Rate Limiting Protocol.
 ...

 ...